Saturday, a magnitude 7.8 earthquake struck Nepal, killing hundreds of people, causing widespread damage, and triggering avalanches on Mount Everest.

 The same problem arises for the Richter scale.
 A 6.0 earthquake isn’t 6.0 of anything.
 And a 6.1 earthquake isn’t just a little more powerful.
 It’s 40 percent bigger.

 Is there an alternative?

 One approach is just to forget the logarithmic adjustment and look at the raw amount of energy released by various earthquakes.
 What you find is that a 1.0 point increase on the Richter scale translates to a 30-fold increase in the size of an earthquake.

 The last big earthquake to shake the ground of Massachusetts was a magnitude 5.8 event that radiated out from Virginia in 2011.
 It released 31 TeraJoules of energy, which is roughly the same as 30,000 lightning bolts.

 One of the biggest recorded earthquakes in Massachusetts occurred in 1755.
-It was twice as big as the Napa quake and four times as big as the 2011 Virginia quake.
+It was four times as big as the Virginia quake.

 In 1960, an earthquake measuring 9.5 on the Richter scale hit Chile.
-That’s nearly 8,000 times more powerful than the earthquake in Peru and 350,000 times more powerful than the Virginia quake.
+That’s 350 times bigger than today’s quake in Nepal.

 Are bigger quakes necessarily deadlier?